olb17/text_chunker_ex/README.md

 ## Key Features

 - Semantic Chunking: Prioritizes chunking text into meaningful blocks based on separators relevant to the specified format (e.g., headings, paragraphs in Markdown).
-- Configurable Chunking: Fine-tune the chunking process with options for, text chunk size, overlap and format.
+- Configurable Chunking: Fine-tune the chunking process with options for, chunk length method (String.length/1 by default), text chunk size, overlap and format.
 - Metadata Tracking: Automatically generates Chunk structs containing byte range information for accurately reassembling the original text if needed.
 - Extensibility: Designed to accommodate additional chunking strategies in the future.